Third year (PGY IV)

 Louis Stokes Cleveland VA Medical Center

-There are three PGYIV residents at the VA leading three teams of residents: the Red, Blue, and White teams.
-The Red team performs surgeries 3 times per week, the Blue team 2 times per week, and the White team 1-3 times per week.
+There are three PGYIV residents at the VA leading three teams of residents: Red, Blue, and White teams.
+The Red team operates 3 times per week, the Blue team 2 times per week, and the White team 1-3 times per week.